“If watching a bridge is much more exciting than crossing that bridge, then you can be sure that it is a very beautiful bridge!”

 So how about travelling for the love of bridges?
-And to answer your thought, no the high stakes and the competition hasn’t taken its toll on our sanity (At least not yet).
-These bridges aren’t your usual rope ones you find in children’s parks.
+And to answer your thought, no the high stakes and the competition hasn’t taken their toll on our sanity (At least not yet).
+These bridges aren’t the usual rope ones you find in children’s parks.
 But the really stunning, slightly dangerous ones found in spectacular locations.
 So what say?
 Do you dare to go on a journey to cross these bridges?

 1. Royal Gorge Bridge - Colorado, USA

 An excuse to get your US visa does not get more unique than this.
 One of the highest suspension bridges in the US, it's located at a height of 956 feet and spans the Arkansas River.
 A bridge connecting 2 gorges, you can imagine just how spectacular the view would be.
 Rocky mountains and cold winds all around.
 Definitely worth a try.

 This one comes with its own twists and turns, quite literally.
 Built on top of the Machinchang mountain, it's a pedestrian bridge that lets you access the otherwise unattainable locations and virgin jungles.
 The curved path gives you a new and spectacular look at each turn, making sure monotony is not your walking companion.